retro-dev-rblx/Docs/objects/instances/tool.md

 #### Description

 The tool instance is used for making tools, items, or anything that a player can hold.
-It is stored in the player's backpack.
+It is stored in the player's [Backpack](backpack.md).

 #### Available to